iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > I've been carrying this around for 3 months and to date NO NOTIFICATION that I've come close to Covid.
 Then I caught the coronavirus and it was EXTREMELY DIFFICULT to report a covid positive.
 You have to have a verification code to report your covid diagnosis and the clinics have NO CLUE on how to give you the code.
 I had to call the Nevada State DHHS and thankfully a really nice guy called back and gave me a code, and my roommate a code too BUT the app STILL isn't reporting Covid encounters!!<br> :date: __2020-12-15 23:25:51__

 > Does not work on my phone<br> :date: __2020-12-14 05:59:05__

-> Dosent work.
-I got covid and woke up dead yesterday.
-Can't believe I trusted an app to tell me if I was exposed to the flu.
-App was definitely created by a Biden voting Democrat. 🙁<br> :date: __2020-12-13 01:46:56__

-> Opened app after a few weeks of not looking at it.
-States exposure notification is off and click here.
-Clicked and it took me to the Google services page... why have the app if there's not going to be any notifications?<br> :date: __2020-12-11 02:23:39__

-> Does not work.
-My roommate and I had this app for months.
-A few weeks ago I notified the app when I tested positive and put in my confirmation code.
-My Roommate was Never notified.
-Neither were any of my coworkers with the app.<br> :date: __2020-12-11 01:38:44__